XanderFromFortnite/WonderfullyOptimized/README.md

-A QuiltMC modpack to heavily optimize the game.
+A QuiltMC modpack that heavily optimized Minecraft.

 # [Wonderfully Optimized](https://modrinth.com/modpack/wonderfully)
 [Wonderfully Optimized](https://modrinth.com/modpack/wonderfully) is a FPS modpack made for the [QuiltMC](https://quiltmc.org/) Modloader.
 Here is all of the [mods](https://github.com/IGNavais/WonderfullyOptimized/blob/main/ModsIncluded.md) in this modpack